 With two more little ones growing in our family.
 I am in the works of creating their keepsake folders.
 There are something things though that I didn’t do with my oldest that I wish I had done.

-- Record the story – remember I told you that keeping the paper’s that your child gets excited about and tell’s you the story of it.
-I wish that I would have written those little stories on the back of the paper or on an index card.
-Also dated it.
+- Record the story – remember I told you that keeping the papers that your child gets excited about and telling’s you its story.
+I wish that I would have written those little stories on the back of the paper or an index card.
+I also dated it.

 - Filed the paper by school year – While my paperwork is filed as I received them.
 I wish that I would have filed them by year and recorded the dates.

-- Taken a picture once a year with my child and placed it in the memory folder.
+- I would have taken a picture once a year with my child and placed it in the memory folder.

 Do you have a special thing you keep from your child’s life?
-What ways do you enjoy keeping your child’s precious memories?
+In what ways do you enjoy keeping your child’s precious memories?
 Let me know in the comments below.

 💌 Share it!
 Pin it!
 Sharing helps support this website.
 Thank you!